 Both Mailfence and Mailbox.org support custom domains.

-Even here, Proton Technologies says they won’t hand over any data unless directed to by the appropriate Swiss authority.
+Even here, Proton AG says they won’t hand over any data unless directed to by the appropriate Swiss authority.
 Your data is about as safe as it can be using publicly available tech.